jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-I violated the Noah rule: Predicting rain doesn't count; building arks does.
+If you can't feed a hundred people, then feed just one.
-- Warren Buffett
+- Mother Teresa

-Updated on: [11/21/2023]
+Updated on: [11/22/2023]
 <!-- #quoteEnd -->
 </pre>